delvtech/agent0/INSTALL.md

 source .venv/bin/activate
 ```

-## 4. Install `elf-simulations` packages and requirements
+## 4. Install `agent0` packages and requirements

-All of the elf-simulations packages can be installed from `requirements.txt`:
+All of the agent0 packages can be installed from `requirements.txt`:

 ```bash
 python -m pip install --upgrade pip